-What will travel look like once the world reopens for business after coronavirus?
-Here are some best practice tips based on our recent conversations with Key Travel customers.
+Here are some best practice tips based on our recent conversations with our customers.

-A small, centralised team representing different skills and perspectives, such as human resources, finance and risk/security, can map out the road ahead and agree a well-thought out, shared approach to suit your organisation’s size and needs, reflecting current employees attitudes to travel and putting their safety first.
+A small, centralised team representing different skills and perspectives, such as human resources, finance and risk/security, can map out the road ahead and agree on a well-thought-out, shared approach to suit your organisation’s size and needs, reflecting current employees’ attitudes to travel and putting their safety first.

-As borders open and restrictions ease, many people might feel they have urgent reasons to travel.
+As borders open and restrictions have eased, many people might now want to travel.
 Define your organisation’s overall criteria and triggers: who will be authorised to travel (both domestic and overseas), when, to which destinations and for what purpose?

 Setting out clear expectations and definitions of what ‘essential’ and ‘urgent’ travel means.
-Explain alternatives, such as using a car instead of public transport and technology for virtual meetings.
+Explain alternatives, such as using a car instead of public transport.
 Also, keep in mind that some people might not feel ready to travel at all.

 Including simple guidance for how to apply for and organise travel, well-defined risk controls and ideally one-step approvals.

-Making sure they reflect new learnings from tackling COVID-19, such as evacuation and repatriation and protecting travellers during border closures and quarantine restrictions.
-Our recent webinar covers many different aspects of risk and crisis management that are worth considering.
+Make sure they reflect new learnings from tackling COVID-19, such as evacuation and repatriation and protecting travellers during border closures and quarantine restrictions.

 Consider adding new criteria for sustainable travel.
 Your duty of care policy should cover all eventualities, including a future health crisis, also setting out expectations for travellers’ own behaviour and duty of loyalty.